mzhang00/MKS22X-FinalProject/README.md

 * Took out regenerateHealth() under request from Michael
 * Added and tested rotatingTentacles
 * Gave player more room to dodge in dance phase, made the spray bullets smaller, the outer bullets bigger, fire faster.
 * The claustrophobic phase was created.
-Outer bullets shoot in a fence-like formation, do tons of damage.
+Outer bullets shoot in a fence-like formation.
+Inner bullets do tons of damage
+* Made outer ring smaller for claustrophobic phase
+* Adjusted inner no-bullet ring size.

 June 3rd 2019:
 =======================================================================================